TUM-AVS/Frenetix-Occlusion/README.md

 To execute the main with an example Frenet Planning algorithm from [here](https://github.com/TUM-AVS/Frenetix-Motion-Planner), do the following steps:

-1. Install Frenetix-Motion-Planner with `pip install frenetix-motion-planner`
+1. Install Frenetix-Motion-Planner with `pip install frenetix-motion-planner==2024.1.1`
 2. **OPTIONAL:** Configure the Occlusion Module parameters or Planner settings in the `configurations` folder.
    * Parameters of Frenetix-Occlusion can be set in `simulation/occlusion.yaml`
        * activate/deactivate the Module (`use_occlusion_module: True`)